mao1304/dfd-to-pseint/README.md

    - Upload `google-colab/dfd_to_pseint_translate.ipynb` from this repository
    - upload dataset.csv into colab, and run for train de model

-     1.1 **if you do not want to run your own model load the model into best-model, place it in a folder, and make sure the path in the code corresponds to the location of the “best-model” folder.
+     1.1 **if you do not want to run your own model load the model into best-model, place it in a folder, and make sure the path in the code corresponds to the location of the “best-model” folder.**

 2. **Run the Notebook**:
    - Execute all cells sequentially (Runtime > Run all)
    - The API will start automatically on port 5000

 3. **Access the Interface**:
+   - load the index.html file found in the extra folder
    - Use the URL provided by Colab after running the last cell
    - Upload `.dfd` files to get translated PSeInt code